Wind-WindKids/winding/samples/sophieandwind/ice.md

 It came back with a red mark at the top: 17%.

+@background:
+icy texture, light blue and white, subtle frost patterns.

 --
 quiz: page, image, portrait-oriented
 --
+@image:
-Wind sitting at his school desk, looking frustrated, a civics quiz paper in front of him with a big red "17%" at the top.
+Wind sitting at his school desk, to the right, we see him from the side, facing towards the whiteboard.
 Around him, other students are focused on their work, and the classroom has posters about government and history on the walls.

-Quiz questions are visible on the paper:
-@paper:
+In the front of the classroom there is a whiteboard with text.

+@whiteboard:
+Quiz, 10 minutes, No notes, No devices.
 1. In Civitatibus Foederatis, num ignorantia iuris excusat?
 2. Habentne pueri eadem iura ac adulti?
 3. In Civitatibus Foederatis, suntne omnes sub lege aequales?